Aaroneus/jekyll-lightning-energy/index.md

----
-layout: readme
----
 # Instructions for use

 ### Navigate to [https://forestry.io](https://forestry.io)

 You will need to log in as the mld-pre-sales user.
-This user's details can be found in 1Password (if you don't have access chat woth your nearest friendly pre-sales).
+This user's details can be found in 1Password (if you don't have access chat with your nearest friendly pre-sales).

 ### Open up the Demo Site